Buffer vs Later: Who’s The Social Media Publishing Champ?

 Supported social media channels (Table)

-Furthermore, while Buffer and Later support the most prominent social media networks (Facebook, Twitter, LinkedIn, and Instagram), neither of these social media marketing tools supports Snapchat.
+While Buffer and Later support the most prominent social media networks (Facebook, Twitter, LinkedIn, and Instagram), neither of these social media marketing tools supports Snapchat.
 Although Snapchat isn’t a deal-breaker for the vast majority of advertisers, if this integration is critical to you, neither platform is a strong fit.

 Social Media PlatformsBufferLater